Skip to content

 Want to change the spec itself

-The spec (ATR-SPEC-v1) is the contract between all conforming engines.
-Spec changes are not as direct as rule additions — the process is: open an RFC issue with title prefixed [RFC] describing what you want to change and why; leave a 7-day public comment window so every implementer sees it and can respond; then submit the PR.
+The spec (ATR-SPEC-v1, currently v3.5.0 Working Draft) is the contract between all conforming engines.
+Spec changes are not as direct as rule additions — the process is: open an RFC issue with title prefixed [RFC] describing what you want to change and why; leave a 14-day public comment window (extended to 30 for complex proposals) so every implementer sees it and can respond; then submit the PR.
 Breaking changes (SemVer major bump) require an additional 30-day advance notice.

 Full process documented under Decision-making on the governance page.